-All students who are issued a C20, or C60 will complete the 'Central Correction' on the same day.
-The Academy will text parents to inform them of the 'Central Correction' out of courtesy by 2pm each day and, under DFE legislation (see above), parental consent is not required.
+All students who are issued a C20, C60 or C100 will complete the 'Central Correction' on the same day (C100 may be booked for Fridays).
+The Academy will text parents via Class Charts to inform them of the 'Central Correction' out of courtesy by 2pm each day.
 The academy is legally entitled to use detention or in our terms 'central correction' as a means of correcting poor behaviour and establishing good order.
+We use Class Charts for this reason.